Bifascia nigralbella

 Bifascia nigralbella is a moth in the family Cosmopterigidae.
 It is found in Algeria, the northern Sahara, Tunisia, Saudi Arabia, western Pakistan and India.
 It has also been recorded from Spain.

 The wingspan is 8-8.5 mm.

 The larvae feed on the flowers of Acacia species, including Acacia farnesiana and Acacia horrida.
 They are 7 mm long and slender.
-The dorsal part is yellow with red stripes in the first part.